-In October 2019, SEMARNAT suspended its review of the MIA pending the outcome of legal proceedings (the "Amparo" lawsuit, as defined below) regarding mineral concessions which encompass the area of the Ixtaca project in which a lower court found Mexico's mineral title system unconstitutional.
+In October 2019, SEMARNAT suspended its review of the MIA pending the outcome of legal proceedings (the "Amparo" lawsuit, as defined in the heading below "Title to mineral properties") regarding mineral concessions which encompass the area of the Ixtaca project in which a lower court found Mexico's mineral title system unconstitutional.
 By the Company's estimations, SEMARNAT's decision to suspend its review of the MIA came only a few weeks before it was required to issue a response on the technical merits of the MIA application.